 To read an interview I did with Carleton’s School of Journalism and Communication, click here.

-Vehicule Press has just released it’s 45th anniversary Spring/Summer 2018 catalogue (pg 12), and I’m happy to announce that Punching and Kicking, the sequel to my first book With a Closed Fist, will be hitting shelves May 2018.
+Vehicule Press has just released it’s 45th anniversary Spring/Summer 2018 catalogue (pg 12), and I’m happy to announce that Punching and Kicking, the sequel to my first book With a Closed Fist, will be hitting all of the major bookstore shelves May 2018.